Why do most retail digital transformations fail?

 From the field

-A mid-market fashion retailer implementing omnichannel fulfillment (Buy Online Pick Up In-Store, ship-from-store, and unified inventory) achieved 45% growth in online sales and 18% increase in in-store purchases after implementation.
-Customers shopping across both channels showed 2.5x higher lifetime value than single-channel shoppers.
-The key success factor was specifying the integration requirements across Order Management, Warehouse Management, and Point-of-Sale systems before selecting vendors, ensuring data consistency and inventory synchronization from day one.
+A mid-market fashion retailer implementing omnichannel fulfillment (Buy Online Pick Up In-Store, ship-from-store, and unified inventory) hit 45% growth in online sales and an 18% bump in in-store purchases after implementation.
+Cross-channel shoppers showed 2.5x higher lifetime value than single-channel customers.
+The key success factor?
+Specifying the integration requirements across Order Management, Warehouse Management, and Point-of-Sale systems before selecting vendors, ensuring data consistency and inventory sync from day one.

 Source: Omniful Omnichannel Case Studies